nicorponic/nicorponic/README.md

-- 👋 Hi, I’m @nicorponic
+- 👋 Hi, I’m Niko (@nicorponic)
-- 👀 I’m interested in software and business development
+- 👀 I’m interested in software and business engineering and development
-- 🌱 I’m currently learning advanced javascript, used in new libraries and frameworks
+- 🌱 I’m currently learning advanced javascript, used in new libraries and frameworks (VueJS, ReactJS, NodeJS, *JS)
-- 💞️ I’m looking to collaborate on impactful projects
+- 💞️ I’m looking forward to collaborating on impactful projects
 - 📫 How to reach me? fragkopoulos.nikos@gmail.com | n1co_frago@hotmail.com

 <!---